roq-trading/roq-cpp-samples/src/roq/samples/example-1/README.md

 Noteworthy observations

-* The download phase is per gateway and must be managed as such.
+* Download is per gateway and must be managed as such.
 In particular, it is possible that multiple downloads can simultaneously be in progress.